-I promised you I would show you how to use an airbrush gun so here we go!
-We are going to start with the basics today.
-Are you ready?
-Hold on, here we go!
+I promised you I would show you how to use an airbrush gun so here we go.
+Airbrush 101 baby!
+We are going to start with the basics today and I will have more airbrush tutorials for you soon.
+I promise.

 Meet Wendy!
 Windy is my friend.
 When you look at her from the outside she seems complicated!
 I ordered her at Karen’s Cookies.net only after I saw a demo by my friend Marlyn aka Montreal Confections.
 She makes some amazing things with hers!
 She also made some beautiful things that day but what amazed me most is how easy it was to use and clean the airbrush gun.
 She totally blew my mind and I ordered one for myself right away and named her Wendy!